 There may be benefits that have not yet been proven through research.

-Tyrosine is an amino acid.
-It helps make neurotransmitters such as dopamine, norepinephrine, and epinephrine.
-It helps make hormones such as thyroxine.
-And it helps make melanin.
+Cystine is an amino acid that is found in digestive enzymes, in the cells of the immune system, in skeletal and connective tissues, skin, and hair.
+Hair and skin are 10% to 14% cystine.
 Amino acids (AAs) are available as single AAs or in AA combinations.
 They also come as part of multi-vitamins, proteins, and food supplements.
 The forms include tablets, fluids, and powders.

 Side effects, toxicity, and interactions

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can decrease how efficient your metabolism is.
 It can also make your kidneys work harder.
 In children, taking single amino acid supplements may also cause growth problems.

 You should not take high doses of single amino acids for long periods of time.

 Women who are pregnant or breastfeeding should not use cystine supplements.

 People with maple syrup urine disease (MSUD) or cystinuria shouldn’t use cystine supplements.